 Human beings are equal – all of us, without exception.

 For the same reason – the Imago Dei.
-In any comparison of one person with another, the Imago is, again, the trump card: we are equal because of this equaliser, which dictates our value regardless of other characteristics and circumstances.
+In any comparison of one person with another, the Imago is the trump card: we are equal because of this equaliser, which dictates our value regardless of other characteristics and circumstances.
 This equality is not observable: differences/inequalities are observable.
-This equality is real, not notional: I don’t try to treat people as if they are equal; I believe we are in fact equal.
+This equality is real, not notional: I don’t try to treat people as if we are equal; I believe we are in fact equal.

 There is no such thing as a good person or a bad person.